ChiOkwuosa/Parch_and_Posey_BI/README.md

 What is the sales trend, and how can we boost sales of the least demanded paper while sustaining sales of the most demanded product?

 ### Finding
+- The chart reveals the sales trends over the selected years, showing consistent growth in the years with complete data.
+Excluding the incomplete years (2013 and 2017) allowed for a more accurate and fair comparison, highlighting key patterns and trends that would have been skewed by missing data
 - Product sales (Standard, Poster, Gloss) reached their highest in 2016.
 - While standard paper contributes the highest revenue, poster paper sales (5.88M) show the fastest growth trend across years.
 This indicates a shifting customer preference toward specialized, possibly premium products.